abhiabhi94/social-post-bot/README.md

 - The value of `SITE_NAME` will be used in creating posts.

-    - The sample template for a post will be:
+    - The sample template for a post will be(*The GitHub Blog is name of the site*):

-> Checkout this new post from The GitHub Blog: Browse good first issues to start contributing to open source https://github.blog/2020-01-22-browse-good-first-issues-to-start-contributing-to-open-source/
+> Checkout this new post from The GitHub Blog
+Browse good first issues to start contributing to open source https://github.blog/2020-01-22-browse-good-first-issues-to-start-contributing-to-open-source/